Bill C-14 received royal assent and became law on June 17, 2016. Bill C-14 is available here .

 What does this decision mean for practicing RNs and NPs?

 Amendments to Bill C -14 allow nurse practitioners as well as physicians to provide this service.
 RNs and other health-care providers are permitted to assist physicians or nurse practitioners in medical assistance in dying without risk of criminal charges.
-RNs cannot administer any medication for the purpose of medical assistance in dying.
-The legislation requires eligibility criteria and safeguards to be followed.
-It is important you are aware of the eligibility criteria and safeguards.

 What is currently happening?

 RNANT/NU encourages you to read the post “Medical Assistance in Dying: What Every Nurse Should Know” on the Canadian Nurses Protective Society (CNPS) website at http://cnps.ca/MAID , Bill C-14 posted above and the Frequently Asked Question posted below.
+For example, a question might be the criminal code identifies an important limitation that the RN/NP needs to be aware of.
+What is that limitation?
+Read more here

 For answers to some Frequently Asked Questions about MAID for RNs and NPs, click here